Abhilash-101/AVAX-Mod-1/README.md

 - The `check_require` function takes one `uint` value and requires the input value to be greater than or equal to 0 using `require()` for setting value.
 If the value is less than zero the function will return the string "Value must be greater than zero".
 It basically simulates setting up a balance in your account which you can withdraw from using the latter functions.
 - The `check_assert` function takes one `uint` value and checks if the double of it is greater than the set value from previous function.
 If it is not it returns "No Overflow".
 - The `check_revert` function takes one `uint` value, and checks if it is greater than set value.
 If it is greater then it returns the string "Not enough funds to withdraw".
-If is less, then it is deducted from the set value simulating you withdrawing from an account.
+If it is less, then it is deducted from the set value simulating you withdrawing from an account.

 ## Getting Started